joshbegley/nyt-latest/README.md

 **Haunani-Kay Trask, Champion of Native Rights in Hawaii, Dies at 71**\
-`She was a pioneer in the academic field of Hawaiian studies and devoted her life to the promotion of Indigenous sovereignty within the state.`\
+`She helped found the field of Hawaiian studies and pressed for Indigenous sovereignty.
+“We will die as Hawaiians,” she said.
+“We will never be Americans.”`\
 https://nytimes.com/2021/07/09/us/haunani-kay-trask-dead.html?searchResultPosition=1

 **Investigating a Building Collapse by Studying Clues From One Still Standing**\